axant/contacthub-sdk-python/doc/source/customer_operation.rst

     new_query = new_query.filter((Customer.base.dob <= datetime(1994, 6, 10))

-Once obtained a full filtered query, call the `.all()` method to apply the filters and get a `list` of queried customers:
+Once obtained a full filtered query, call the `.all()` method to apply the filters and get a `PaginatedList` of queried customers:

     filtered_customers = new_query.all()